 About Amanda Zirzow Scholar, Writer, and Visual Artist

-Born and raised in Falls Church, Virginia, just outside of Washington D.C., Amanda Zirzow grew up with parents who encouraged both scientific discovery and creativity.
-Some of her favorite childhood memories include weekend trips spent on enriching visits to museums, being amazed by the animals at the National Zoo, and freely exploring the outdoors.
+Born and raised in Falls Church, Virginia, just outside Washington D.C., Amanda Zirzow grew up with parents who encouraged scientific discovery and creativity.
+Some of her favorite childhood memories include weekend trips on enriching visits to museums, being amazed by the animals at the National Zoo, and freely exploring the outdoors.

 In 2021, Amanda held her first solo art exhibition at the Arts for ACT Gallery, curated by Claudia Goode.
-The show’s theme “A Starry Night in May” was an exhibit inspired by the artist’s dream realized.
+The show’s theme, “A Starry Night in May,” was an exhibit inspired by the artist’s dream realized.
 In the fall of the same year, Amanda’s work “Plight of the Owl” was recognized as an exhibition winner at the Cape Coral Art Center.
 The following year, the City of Cape Coral selected Amanda’s artwork, “Burrowing Owls in the Starry Night,” to be on permanent display in Downtown Cape Coral as a part of their Utility Box Beautification Project.

 Amanda continues to captivate viewers with her one-of-a-kind bold and colorful paintings.
 She values informal self-education, surrounding herself with remarkable people, do-it-yourself projects, and creative experimentation.
 With her passion for art and background in biology, she often brings exacting details of the subjects in her paintings and infuses them with color, a unique style appreciated by collectors worldwide.
 Amanda attributes her success as a scientist, teacher, and artist to her dedication and enthusiasm, but more importantly, to her family, friends, and community.